 Bizarre Claims Multiply in Palm Beach Hate Mail Case

 WEST PALM BEACH, Fla.
-(CN) – Attorney Marc Kasowitz, now serving as President Donald Trump’s personal counsel for the Russian campaign meddling investigation, is demanding “extreme sanctions” against opposing counsel in an unrelated Palm Beach case over vicious hate mail that accused a Kasowitz client of sexually assaulting a child.
+(CN) – High-profile attorney Marc Kasowitz is demanding “extreme sanctions” against opposing counsel in a Palm Beach case over vicious hate mail that accused a Kasowitz client of sexually assaulting a child.

 The rancor keeps mounting in the long-running case in which Kasowitz client Harold Peerenboom claims Marvel Entertainment chairman Isaac Perlmutter initiated a shocking hate mail campaign during a neighborhood dispute in their beachside community.

+Now widely known for his role as President Donald Trump’s personal counsel in the Russian campaign meddling investigation, Kasowitz has been representing Peerenboom in the hate mail lawsuit since 2013.

-Kasowitz and Peerenboom want the court to strike the Marvel head’s counterclaims and hold him and his attorneys liable for Peerenboom’s legal fees in light of an “incontrovertible record of their confessed wrongful conduct and pattern of misrepresentations to this Court,” the filing states.
+He and Peerenboom want the court to strike Perlmutter’s counterclaims and hold the Marvel chairman and his attorneys liable for Peerenboom’s legal fees in light of an “incontrovertible record of their confessed wrongful conduct and pattern of misrepresentations to this Court,” the filing states.

 The demand for sanctions was submitted in response to Perlmutter’s recent motion, which said Kasowitz’s firm potentially suppressed evidence that a disgruntled former employee of Peerenboom’s company was the one responsible for the hate mail.